10 tips to get the most from your Sites Pipeline

 • 1.
 Use the Sites Pipeline to record, manage, and track opportunities

 Step one is simply to get used to saving sites there.
-It’s an efficient way to track sites in a private, secure way (after all, we’re the only UK site-saving platform with ISO security certification).
+It’s an efficient way to track sites in a private, secure way (we're ISO security certified so you can rest assured you're in safe hands).

 If it’s not something you’re already using, start building that habit now.